I was lost on what job I really wanted but I found this event gave me the fire I needed. – Jemma Hart

 - go home with invaluable information about engineering applications and careers

 - see what an employer’s office is really like

 Lots of people will tell you how important it is to get out there and start building a professional network.
 But how on earth do you meet these people?
 And what should you say when you meet them?
 Well, Future female engineers will help you a) practise speaking to people in a professional setting to build your confidence and b) meet lots of people in the engineering industry.
-At the 2016 event at Atkins’ HQ in Bristol, students could speak to representatives from 11 employers: AECOM, Arup, Atkins, BAE Systems, Balfour Beatty, Bechtel, Laing O’Rourke, Mott MacDonald, Network Rail, NPS Group and Siemens.
+Employers that have attended previous events include: AECOM, Arup, Atkins, BAE Systems, Balfour Beatty, Bechtel, ExxonMobil, Kier Group, Laing O’Rourke, Mott MacDonald, Network Rail, Shell, Siemens and Trafigura.

-The day included a networking lunch, where students could pick the brains of graduate recruiters, as well as an insider insights session with recent graduates rather than recruiters.
-Students had the chance to ask the graduates more informal questions, find out what it’s really like to work for different companies and get the lowdown on the recruitment process from the people who’ve been there, done that and got the job offer.
+The day includes a networking lunch, where students can pick the brains of graduate recruiters, as well as an insider insights session with recent graduates rather than recruiters.
+This is the perfect chance for students to ask the graduates more informal questions, find out what it’s really like to work for different companies and get the lowdown on the recruitment process from the people who’ve been there, done that and got the job offer.
 If you know which employers you want to apply to, this is your chance to make a beeline for the graduates at these companies and come away with some insider tips.

 The day’s not just about meeting company representatives though; you’ll also get to connect with plenty of like-minded students in the same boat as you.

 Part of the recruitment process for most engineering graduate schemes is an assessment centre – and it’s common for you to be asked to complete a group exercise.
 Attending Future female engineers will give you the chance to take part in a team challenge designed to imitate a typical group exercise.
 What better way to prepare for the real thing than gain some valuable practice in a fun, low-pressure environment?